edwin-finance/docs/community/contributing-guidelines.md

 * Never commit sensitive credentials
 * Review the [security model](../core-concepts/security-model.md)

-Thank you for contributing to Edwin!
+Thank you for contributing to edwin!
 Together, we're building the foundation for autonomous DeFi agents.